stomp/stomp-spec/src/stomp-specification-1.2.md

 ### Changes in the Protocol

 STOMP 1.2 is mostly backwards compatible with STOMP 1.1.
+There are only two incompatible changes:

-The only incompatible change is the possibility to end frame lines with carriage return plus line feed instead of only line feed.
+* it is now possible to end frame lines with carriage return plus line feed instead of only line feed

+* message acknowledgment has been simplified and now uses a dedicated header

-Apart from this, STOMP 1.2 introduces no new features but focuses on clarifying some areas of the specification such as:
+Apart from these, STOMP 1.2 introduces no new features but focuses on clarifying some areas of the specification such as:

 * repeated frame header entries